Assignment 2 - Innovation Seminar

 Innovation Critique

-After listening to all the presentations, each student will be randomly assigned to write about two of the innovations that were presented (but not their own presentation) and have to write about the following:
+After listening to all the presentations, each student will be randomly assigned to write about two of the innovations that were presented (not their own presentation) and have to write about the following:

 This is not a literature class, and you are not required to write in poetry.
 We only ask that you think carefully about what you heard and express your ideas clearly.
 Points will not be taken off for typos or grammatical errors as long as the ideas are expressed clearly and can be understood easily.
-There is no minimum length, but do have some mercy on your poor lecturer and try to keep each innovation critique within what would be 1-2 pages of A4 if it was a typed report.
+There is no minimum length, but do have some mercy on your poor lecturer and try to keep each innovation critique within 300 words.
 What matters is not how much you write but the quality of your thoughts and ideas and how much you actually learnt from the process.

 Response and Follow-up of Critique